-6. Can patch cables, that are wired according to the T568A wiring standard, be used in an computer network infrastructure, which uses the the T568B wiring standard?
+6. Explain if it is possible to use patch cables, that are wired according to the T568A wiring standard in an computer network infrastructure that uses the the T568B wiring standard.

 This is no problem because patch cables are always 1:1 wired.
 Patch cables do not have an effect on the internal wiring of the jacks.